Paul W. Webb, Ph.D.

 B.S.C.
 Zoology, 1967, University of Bristol

-Paul Webb holds a joint appointment with the Department of Ecology and Evolutionary Biology and he serves as Director of the Program in the Environment.
+Paul Webb holds a joint appointment with the Department of Ecology and Evolutionary Biology.
 Teaching includes Ecological Issues and mainly independent studies and projects, especially with undergraduates on aquatic restoration.
 Research includes physiological ecology and functional morphology of aquatic vertebrates, primarily fishes.
 Research seeks to identify and understand fundamental principles of energetics and form and function, which in turn affect distributions of fishes and their populations and assemblages.
 These interests are currently focusing on how physical factors shape shorelines and hence shoreline fish communities, affecting management and restoration.
 Another area of research concerns factors that affect fish assemblages in coastal marshes.
 Much of these researches are done in collaboration with faculty in the engineering school.

 Awards and Grants: